Italian gastronomy in Quebec: flavors, tradition, and passion

 Carrera Café: Italy in Petit-Champlain

-High-end Italian coffee, charcuterie boards, carefully selected wines, and perfectly extracted espresso.
-In the heart of Old Quebec, Carrera Café invites you to experience la dolce vita with the thrill of car racing as a backdrop.
+Premium Italian coffee, charcuterie boards, carefully selected wines, and perfectly extracted espresso.
+In the heart of Old Quebec, Carrera Café invites you to experience the dolce vita with the thrill of car racing in the background.

 More articles